radius-project/design-notes/architecture/2024-08-controller-component-threat-model.md

 ![Controller Component via Microsoft Threat Modeling Tool](./2024-08-controller-component-threat-model/controller-component.png)

-1. **Resource Creation/Update/Delete**: When a user creates, updates, or deletes a Recipe or a Radius Deployment resource, the request is sent to the Kubernetes API server.
+1. **Resource Creation/Update/Delete**: When a user requests to create, update, or delete a Recipe or a Deployment object, the request is sent to the Kubernetes API server.
+A user can do this request by using `kubectl` command.
 1. **Webhook Validation/Mutation**: If a custom webhook is configured, the request is intercepted by the webhook for validation.
 The webhook ensures that the resource complies with the required policies.
 You can see the details of the Recipe Webhook implementation via [this link](https://github.com/radius-project/radius/blob/main/pkg/controller/reconciler/recipe_webhook.go#L46).
 1. **Controller Reconciliation**: When the action (create/update/delete) is validated by the Validating Webhook as discussed in the previous step, Kubernetes API reaches out to the Controller component and triggers the necessary action.
 Then, the controllers reconcile the resource's state to match the desired configuration.
 1. **Communication with UCPD**: Controller also calls UCPD in some cases when doing reconcilations.
 Here is the list of instances where Controller calls UCPD: